sghosal93/xPlNet-code_and_data-Access/README.md

 # xPlNet_codebase
-Code base for "An explainable deep machine vision framework for plant stress phenotyping": https://www.pnas.org/content/115/18/4613
+Code base for "An explainable deep machine vision framework for plant stress phenotyping"

 # Citation:
 If you use the cides in this repository, please cite the following paper (https://www.pnas.org/content/115/18/4613):